uber/causalml/README.md

 ## Install using `conda`:

 This will create a new `conda` virtual environment named `causalml-py36`, `causalml-py37`, or `causalml-py38`.
-If you want to change the name of the environment, update `environment-py3x.yml`.
+If you want to change the name of the environment, update `envs/environment-py3x.yml`.

 ```
 $ git clone https://github.com/uber/causalml.git
-$ cd causalml
+$ cd causalml/envs/
 $ conda env create -f environment-py38.yml	# for the virtual environment with Python 3.8 and CausalML
 $ conda activate causalml-py38
 (causalml-py38)